Robles-C/Digital-Filter-Design/README.md

 project allows us to see a real world use case for some of the topics we have been studying in ECE351

-PDF File in repo is the Report submitted
+PDF File in repo is the report submitted